benbrenson/isar/doc/user_manual.md

 Every machine is described in its configuration file.
 The file defines the following variables:

  - `FIX_KVERSION` - Complete kernel version.
 This can be extracted from the kernel makefile.
 Required for running **depmod** within the rootfs, since kernel recipe doesn't contain complete version (e.g. -rc5 is missing).
 The current version of Isar automatically extracts kernel version from the kernel makefile, so setting this variable is not mandatory anymore.
+ - `PREFERRED_PROVIDER_virtual/kernel` - Set the kernel recipe name which will be used for the current machine.
+ - `PREFERRED_VERSION_virtual/kernel` - Set the kernel recipe version.
+ - `PREFERRED_PROVIDER_virtual/bootloader` - Set the bootloader recipe name which will be used for the current machine.
+ - `PREFERRED_VERSION_virtual/bootloader` - Set the bootloader recipe version.
  - `KERNEL_CMDLINE` - Kernel commandline substituted within uboots bootscript.
  - `TARGET_ARCH` - Some buildsystems (e.g. Kconfig) need architecture specific settings for this type of machine.
  - `TARGET_PREFIX` - Sets the cross compiler prefix for this machine.